abpio/abp-commercial-docs/en/themes/lepton-x/commercial/blazor.md

 @Name
 ```

-* If you prefer to use code-behind file for the C# code of your component, create a razor component, like `MyMainHeader.razor.cs`, in your blazor application as shown below:
+* If you prefer to use a code-behind file for the C# code of your component, create a razor component, like `MyMainHeader.razor.cs`, in your blazor application as shown below:
 ```csharp
 using Volo.Abp.AspNetCore.Components.Web.LeptonXTheme.Components.ApplicationLayout.SideMenu.MainHeader;
 using Volo.Abp.DependencyInjection;